 YOGA TRAINING CONTENT

-In many ways, the content of a yoga teacher training is the heart and soul of the program.
-It can be the difference between feeling lost and finding your life’s path.
-Thus, it is essential to find a program that deeply resonates.
+In many ways, the content of a yoga teacher training is drum beat of a program and can be the difference between feeling lost and finding your life’s path.

 Some programs take the McDonald’s approach and offer a dozen or more homogenized yoga teacher trainings a year.
-It’s a business.
 On the upside, the program will be predictable.
-On the downside, the presenters are hemmed in by many rules and you could lose out on the magic.
+On the downside, you could lose out on the magic.
 Our program has a steady structure and it is adaptable enough to meet the needs of an individual cohort or student.

 Components of a cohesive and